markjprice/cs12dotnet8/docs/sql-server/README.md

 - `master`: This system database contains meta data about all the other databases.
 Avoid adding your own objects to this database.
 - `model`: This system database is a template for new user databases.
 If you add objects to the `model` and then create a new database, it will have all the same objects in it.
 - `msdb`: This system database contains data used by **SQL Server Agent** for jobs and alerts.
 - `tempdb`: This system database is reset automatically on restart.
-You can create objects in it knowing they will disappear eventually.
+You can create objects like tables in it knowing they will be dropped automatically when you disconnect.

 > **More Information**: You can learn more about system databases at the following link: https://learn.microsoft.com/en-us/sql/relational-databases/databases/system-databases.